-The Florida Standards Assessment, Florida State Alternative Assessment, and End of Course exams measure student success on Florida State Standards and Florida Access Points.
-These include assessments in English Language Arts in grade, English Language Arts with a Writing Component in grades 4-10, Mathematics in grades 3-8, Algebra I, ND Geometry.
-Florida Standardized testing starting with the 2022-2023 school year, the state will implement a new education assessment law that measures student progress throughout the year in the form of three tests, including a comprehensive final test in May.
+The Florida Assessment of Student Thinking (FAST), Florida State Alternative Assessment, and End of Course exams measure student success on Florida State Standards and Florida Access Points.
+These include assessments in English Language Arts in grade, English Language Arts with a Writing Component in grades 4-10, Mathematics in grades 3-8, Algebra I, and Geometry.
+Florida Standardized testing will start with the 2022-2023 school year.
+The state will implement a new education assessment law that measures student progress throughout the year through three tests, including a comprehensive final test in May.